2022/01/01

 Making a left turn along the main airport tarmac towards the Tom Bradley International Terminal (TBIT) shortly after touching down into Los Angeles International Airport

-A Korean Air Boeing 747-8B5 Intercontinental, registered HL7638, being serviced at Gate No. 154 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her long early afternoon transpacific return flight over the North Pacific Ocean back to the Republic of Korea (South Korea) as Korean Air flight KE 9008 bound for Seoul (Incheon)
+A Korean Air Boeing 747-8B5 Intercontinental, registered HL7638, being serviced at Gate No. 154 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her coming long early afternoon transpacific return flight over the North Pacific Ocean and Sea of Japan back to the Republic of Korea (South Korea) as Korean Air flight KE 9008 bound for Seoul (Incheon)

 Taxiing past the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport on the way to our assigned arrival contact gate

-An Asiana Airlines Airbus A350-941, registered HL8308, being serviced at Gate No. 148 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her long early afternoon transpacific return flight over the North Pacific Ocean back to the Republic of Korea (South Korea) as Asiana Airlines flight OZ 201 bound for Seoul (Incheon)
+An Asiana Airlines Airbus A350-941, registered HL8308, being serviced at Gate No. 148 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her coming long early afternoon transpacific return flight over the North Pacific Ocean and Sea of Japan back to the Republic of Korea (South Korea) as Asiana Airlines flight OZ 201 bound for Seoul (Incheon)

-An Air Tahiti Nui Boeing 787-9 Dreamliner, registered F-OMUA, being serviced at Gate No. 132 located in the North Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her continuing long transoceanic flight over the Pacific and Atlantic Oceans to France from French Polynesia as Air Tahiti Nui flight TN 008 bound for Paris (Charles de Gaulle) from Papeete
+An Air Tahiti Nui Boeing 787-9 Dreamliner, registered F-OMUA, being serviced at Gate No. 132 located in the North Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her continuing long transoceanic flight over the North Atlantic Ocean to France from French Polynesia as Air Tahiti Nui flight TN 008 bound for Paris (Charles de Gaulle) from Papeete

 Finally docking onto our assigned arrival gate, Gate No. 130, located in the North Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport